 Tips!
 The best wine for cheese fondue is a usually a white wine with good acidity, such as Grüner Veltliner.

 Soft and creamy cheeses are usually white on the outside due to the natural white mold.
-This cheese type tends to be creamy with a delicate buttery, sometimes pungent, flavour.
+This cheese type tends to be creamy with a delicate buttery, sometimes pungent, flavor.
 These cheeses are best paired with wines that have good acidity to cut through the fat, such as sparkling wines and light-bodied white wines.

 Classic wine parings for soft and creamy cheeses are: